myWsq/simple-header-modifier/README.md

 ## Note

 Simple Header Modifier modified your request headers and get feedback through the [declarativeNetRequest API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest).
 However, the [`onRuleMatchedDebug`](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/#event-onRuleMatchedDebug) method is only available for unpacked extensions.
-This is the reason why this extension cannot be downloaded through the store.
+This is the reason why this extension cannot be installed by store.

 ## License